Paolo5150/ChromeProfiler/README.md

 ```
 PROFILE_BEGIN(name) Starts a profile session.
 Each session generates a json output file.
 Only 1 session can run at any time
+PROFILE_BEGIN_WLOGS(name) Starts a profile session just like the command above, with some extra logs from the profiler itself.
 PROFILE_END() Ends the session, closes out stream
 PROFILE_FUNC(...)
 Profile this function.
 Should be added as the very first call in a method.
 Arguments can be passed in as pairs key:string, value:primitive
 PROFILE_SCOPE(name,...)
 Profile this scope, using given name.
 Should be added as the very first call in a scope section.
 Accepts key,value args.